-Savings accounts don’t usually come with a keycard and intended to grow your bank balance.
-They tend to offer more favourable interest rates compared to transaction accounts, encouraging you to set money aside and benefit from bonus interest (if it’s offered) for being a regular saver.
+Savings accounts don’t come with a debit card, as these accounts are intended for savings purposes.
+These accounts offer a competitive interest rate, encouraging you to set money aside and benefit from bonus interest (if it’s offered) for being a regular saver.

-You might not be able to withdraw cash from your savings account – you may first need to link it to a transaction account.
+Depending on the account you choose, you might not be able to withdraw cash directly from your savings account, or you may first need to link it to a transaction account.

 What to look for: